Atlantic Airways: History

+On 22 August 2023, Atlantic Airways started to operate seven-hour flight weekly scheduled nonstop service between the U.S. and the Faroe Islands with service to the Faroe Islands on Wednesdays and flights to Stewart International Airport on Tuesdays.
+The carrier, which operates the route with Airbus A320neo, is the only one to use the aircraft type on transatlantic flights.
+As of November 2024, flights to North America have been terminated, with no plans to restart.

 Destinations

 International services

 As of November 2024, Atlantic Airways serves the following scheduled destinations:

 Charter operations

-Atlantic Airways also operates charters for Danish tour operators to destinations such as Italy, Croatia, Bulgaria, France, Scotland, Norway and the Czech Republic, out of Copenhagen Kastrup and Billund airports.
+Atlantic Airways also operates charters for Danish tour operators to destinations such as Italy, Portugal (Porto Santo), Croatia, Greece, Bulgaria, France, Scotland, Norway and the Czech Republic, out of Copenhagen Kastrup and Billund airports.

 Domestic services

 There is domestic helicopter service to the islands.
 The helicopters depart from Vágar Airport on Sunday, Monday (only in June, July, & August), Wednesday, and Friday.

-The flights visit the capital Tórshavn and second largest town Klaksvík, the southern islands Skúvoy, Stóra Dímun, Suðuroy (Froðba), the northern islands Svínoy and Fugloy (Hattarvík and Kirkja), the western island Mykines, and the island Koltur.
+The flights visit the capital Tórshavn and second largest town Klaksvík, the southern islands Skúvoy, Stóra Dímun, Suðuroy (Froðba), the northern islands Svínoy and Fugloy (Hattarvík and Kirkja) and the western island Mykines.